Rule 6 - Pitching Regulations

 Sec.
 2 STARTING THE PITCH

-The pitch starts when one hand is taken off the ball or the pitcher makes any motion that is part of his wind-up after the pause.
+The pitch starts when one hand is taken off the ball or the pitcher makes any motion that is part of his wind-up.

 Sec.
 3 LEGAL DELIVERY